“Our wounds are often the openings into the best and most beautiful part of us.”

 Upon graduating I worked as the Psychotherapist and Consultant as part of the circle of care team in Durham College & UOIT Health and Wellness Clinic, where I provided access and early intervention to students with the ability to talk, reach out and focus on overall mental health and well being to create a better future.

 I currently run my own well established private practice downtown Toronto and in Northumberland County.
-I am involved with training new therapists in Psychotherapy and Counselling, as a Teachers’ Assistant at the Ontario Psychotherapy and Counselling Program where I offer regular seminars, grade papers and weekly assignments.
+I have also been involved with training new therapists in Psychotherapy and Counselling, as a Teachers’ Assistant at the Ontario Psychotherapy and Counselling Program where I offered regular seminars, grade papers and weekly assignments.
 I continue to research and present specialty lectures on the Psychodynamics of Suicide both at OPC and within the larger community.

 I am also a board member of the Indigenous Circle for Canadian Psychotherapy and Counselling Association.
 The Indigenous Circle draws on Indigenous ways of knowing, beliefs about health, and traditional healing, and combine these with therapeutic approaches from mainstream mental health care.
 This approach, also known as “two-eyed seeing”, can help Indigenous people heal from the impact of colonization, as well as mental health issues that can affect everyone.

 My experiences with therapy has fundamentally changed my outlook, behaviour and approach to the field of psychotherapy.
 I have been deeply moved by the urge within us that pushes us to grow, and develop further.
 Therapy gives us a sacred space to explore who we are, and that’s to be valued.

 I am honoured to share this journey together.